MaximilianGoepfert/Game-Release-Analysis/README.md

 ## Data Download
 Twitter:
-- Downloaded tweets that contained the keywords "outer worlds", "modern warfare", or "call of duty" in their text or hashtag.
+- Downloaded tweets that featured the keywords "TheOuterWorlds", "modernwarfare", or "CallofDuty" as a hashtag and/or contained in its text.
 - For each keyword a maximum of 18'000 tweets per day were downloaded (where possible) for the period of 23 October to 30 October.
 - The resulting data was saved in a json file; since this project can be classified as a 'Big Data' project, the resulting file cannot be provided here (due to GitHub's data size restrictions).